07 November 2016

 As you know, I make no claims of infallibility.
 On the contrary: I am wrong.
 Trying to be right.
 Trying to follow Jesus, and accept the Holy Spirit’s correction.
 I’m a work in progress.

-So’s my translations of the bible.
-As I study the scriptures, as I write stuff for TXAB, I’m gonna read the original text of the scriptures, and translate as I go.
+So’s my bible translations.
+As I study the scriptures, as I write articles for TXAB, I’m gonna read the original text of the scriptures, and translate as I go.
 Sometimes I’m gonna spend a lot of time and study and prayer on the translation.
 Sometimes I’m gonna whip it out ’cause I’ve got other ideas in my head at the time.
 Hence sometimes I’m gonna make mistakes.
 Double-check me.
 Click on the verse references; I link everything to Bible Gateway.

 I do go back and double-check myself from time to time.
-If I’m writing an article, and refer to a verse I’ve already translated for another article, I don’t simply quote my previous translation.
-That’s ’cause I’ve got my Hebrew/Greek bible open, so I’m looking at that text.
-I might discover I was mistaken the first time I translated the verse.
-So I’ll fix it.
-And go back to the other articles I wrote, and fix them.
+If I’m writing an article, and refer to a verse I already translated for another article, I don’t simply quote my previous translation.
+I’ve already got my bible software open, so I’m already looking at the Hebrew or Greek text… and I might discover I was mistaken the first time, and gotta fix it.
+And gotta go back to the other articles I wrote, and fix them.
 Like I said, work in progress.

 Yeah, you may not like the conclusions I come to in my translation process.
 You’ll hardly be the first.
 No doubt you’ll have similar beefs with other bible translations.
 Won’t like the words I picked; won’t like the ideas I chose to emphasize.
 Hey, sometimes I look back on old articles and I don’t like the ideas I chose to emphasize.
 So I update.
 Work in progress.
 There’s no pleasing some people, and I’m one of those people too.